 Fraud is rampant everywhere, so it’s no surprise that you find them with some suppliers.
 To avoid fraud with your suppliers, here are the following areas:

 - Check public records before you call a private label manufacturer.
 They should have some history, even if they are small.
-Google reviews are an excellent first stop.
+Google review are an excellent first stop.

 - Ask questions to the supplier to see about their process.
 If they seem nervous and keep pushing you to payment, that’s a sign of a fraudster.